abdulhakkeempa/Automate-with-Python/README.md

-# Automate-with-Python
+# Automate with Python
-Build some projects in python which automates boring tasks
+Python has been used to automate some tedious tasks.

-## General Configurations for running the file
+## General Configurations for Folders
-### 1. Create a virtual environment and activate it
+### 1. Create a Virtual Environment and Activate It
 ```
 python -m venv venv
 ```

-### 2. Install the required dependencies
+### 2. Install the Required Dependencies
 ```
 pip install -r requirements.txt
 ```
-### 3. Follow the steps in specied in the project folder
+### 3. Follow the Steps Specified in the Project Folder

+## Projects

-## 1. Certificate Generator
+### 1. Certificate Generator
-Dynamic Certificate Generator created using python.
+A dynamic certificate generator created using Python.

+### 2. Bulk Mail
+This will allow you to send custom emails to multiple users from your account.

+### 3. PDF Splitter
+This will split a multi-page PDF file into single PDFs.

+### 4. Invoice Generator
+This will help you automate the creation of multiple invoices given a CSV